FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 Once you’ve updated all these files, you can publish and start the application.
 You should be able to log in with a previously created user and see the claims.
 Go to `http://localhost:5000` and click on the <span class="uielement">Secure</span> page.
 You’ll be prompted to log in using FusionAuth’s default login page.
 You can [theme the login screen of FusionAuth](/docs/v1/tech/themes/) if you want to make the login page look like your company’s brand.

-{% include docs/_image.liquid src="/assets/img/docs/integrations/dotnet-integration/dotnet-login-page.png" alt="FusionAuth login page" class="img-fluid bottom-cropped" width="1200" figure=false %}
+{% include _image.liquid src="/assets/img/docs/integrations/dotnet-integration/dotnet-login-page.png" alt="FusionAuth login page" class="img-fluid bottom-cropped" width="1200" figure=false %}

 After you’ve signed in, you’ll end up at the "Secure" page and will see all claims encoded in the JWT.

-{% include docs/_image.liquid src="/assets/img/docs/integrations/dotnet-integration/dotnet-secure-page-claims.png" alt="Logged in page with claims" class="img-fluid bottom-cropped" width="1200" figure=false %}
+{% include _image.liquid src="/assets/img/docs/integrations/dotnet-integration/dotnet-secure-page-claims.png" alt="Logged in page with claims" class="img-fluid bottom-cropped" width="1200" figure=false %}

 ## Logout